 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
 We broke down Veterinarian salaries by education level in order to make a comparison.

-When the education level is Bachelor's Degree, the average salary of a Veterinarian is 29,100 INR per month.
+When the education level is Bachelor's Degree, the average salary is 29,100 INR per month.

 While someone with a Master's Degree gets a salary of 37,200 INR per month, 28% more than someone having a Bachelor's Degree degree.

-A PhD gets its holder an average salary of 54,900 INR per month, 48% more than someone with a Master's Degree.
+People with PhD have an average salary of 54,900 INR per month, 48% more than someone with a Master's Degree.

 A Master's degree program or any post-graduate program in India costs anywhere from 160,000 Indian Rupee(s) to 479,000 Indian Rupee(s) and lasts approximately two years.
 That is quite an investment.